Snapchat/camera-kit-reference/samples/android/camerakit-sample/P2D.md

 ### I don't see the P2D icon
 - Currently P2D is only supported if your application uses the built-in lenses carousel.

+### How do I log out and use another Snap account for P2D?
+- Clear your app's storage.
+Then:
+    - If auth was via web browser, clear its cookies.
+If you have multiple browsers installed, make sure to clear the correct one.
+    - If auth was via the Snapchat app, log out of the original account and log in to the new account that you want to use.